LiveBy/code-styles/markdown.md

 Rationale: A well-organized Markdown file is a beauty to behold.

 ## Lists

-Prefer single dashes for lists.
-Don't precede the dash with a space.
+Prefer single dashes for unordered lists.
+Don't precede the dash with a space, and include a single space after the dash.

 Good: